iXsystems/cinder/README.md

  ixsystems_dataset_path = <Dataset name inside the pool, full path including pool.
 Can just be pool name for no nesting.  e.g. 'tank/os/cinder'.
 This is where zvols will be created by the driver.>
  ixsystems_vendor_name = <driver specific information.
 Standard value is 'iXsystems' >
  ixsystems_storage_protocol =  <driver specific information.
 Standard value is 'iscsi'>
+ image_volume_cache_enabled = <Enable or disable TrueNAS backend image volume cache.
+When set true, a service image volume is created for image as cache volume, all volume created from this image will be cloned from this service image volume snapshot.
+Set false disable this feature.
+Default false, recommend set as true>
  ```

 Here is an example configuration: